gitlabhq/gitlabhq/PROCESS.md

 - *Frontend* needs help from a Front-end engineer
 - *Graphics* needs help from a Graphics designer

+Example workflow: when a UX designer provided a design but it needs frontend work they remove the UX label and add the frontend label.

 ## Functional labels

 These labels describe what development specialities are involved such as: PostgreSQL, UX, LDAP.